ekartashov/roo-conport-modes/docs/frameworks/akaf-architecture.md

 ## Overview

-The Adaptive Knowledge Application Framework (AKAF) is the second core component of Phase 4, designed to intelligently adapt and apply knowledge based on context.
-While the Knowledge-Driven Autonomous Planning (KDAP) component focuses on planning, AKAF focuses on execution - taking knowledge that has been retrieved and transforming it into actionable solutions that can be directly applied to the user's context.
+The Adaptive Knowledge Application Framework (AKAF) is designed to intelligently adapt and apply knowledge based on context.
+While the Knowledge-Driven Autonomous Planning (KDAP) framework focuses on planning, AKAF focuses on execution - taking knowledge that has been retrieved and transforming it into actionable solutions that can be directly applied to the user's context.

 AKAF addresses a critical challenge in knowledge management systems: knowledge retrieved from repositories is rarely directly applicable to a user's specific context without some form of adaptation.
 The framework provides a systematic approach to: